User Guide

 For an Experiment or Resource, there are two concepts: the Changelog, and the Revisions.
 The Revisions only tracks changes of the Main text (body) of the entry.
 The Changelog tracks all changes, except the content of the main text, as this is handled separately by the Revisions system.

-You can access the Changelog or the Revisions through the ellipsis menu (three dots) in the top right of the view or edit page of an entry.
-The Revisions also allows you to compare two versions or restore a particular version.
+You can access the Changelog or the Revisions through the ellipsis menu (three dots) in the top right of the page for an entry.
+The Revisions page allows you to compare two versions or restore a particular version of the entry.

-All administratives changes such as creating a new user, promoting a user to Admin, assigning a user in a team, changing an instance parameter, are logged in the Audit logs database table, and visible to the Sysadmin from the Audit Logs tab in Sysconfig Panel.
+All administrative changes, such as creating a new User, promoting a User to Admin, assigning a User in a team, and changing an instance parameter are logged in the Audit logs database table, and visible to the Sysadmin from the Audit Logs tab in Sysconfig panel.